 The US Has No Credibility Dealing With Chemical Weapons

-This is an updated and expanded version of the article “The US and Chemical Weapons: No Leg to Stand On,” originally posted in Foreign Policy in Focus on May 2, 2013.
+of “The US and Chemical Weapons: No Leg to Stand On,”

 Eight Arguments Against Going to War With Syria

-Truthout September 4, 2013 [Versions were also published by Future of Freedom Foundation, ZNetwork and Santa Cruz Sentinel]
+Truthout September 4, 2013 [Versions were also published by Future of Freedom Foundation, ZNetwork, and Santa Cruz Sentinel]

 Ten reasons why the U.S. should not attack Syria.
-The decision by President Barack Obama to first seek congressional approval of any US military action against Syria is good and important, not only on constitutional grounds but because it gives the American people an opportunity to stop it.
+The decision by President Barack Obama to first seek congressional approval of any US military action against Syria is good and important, not only on constitutional grounds, but because it gives the American people an opportunity to stop it.
 It is critically important to convince members of Congress not to grant the president that authority.

 Banned in Phoenix: How the Arizona State Bar Association Considers Analysis of International Law in the Middle East Too Controversial

-Truthout June 25, 2013: No one in the organization’s leadership could explain anything objectionable in the paper, which they had not actually read, but were apparently convinced by a right-wing campaign that I was “anti-Israel” and “anti-American.”
+Truthout, June 25, 2013: No one in the organization’s leadership could explain anything objectionable in the paper, which they had not actually read, but were apparently convinced by a right-wing campaign that I was “anti-Israel” and “anti-American.”

 Progressives Flock to Ed Markey’s Senate Campaign Despite Hawkish Record

-Truthout.org June 5, 2013
+Truthout.org, June 5, 2013

 [Republished by the Huffington Post & Reddit]

-Congressman Ed Markey’s senate campaign has received an unprecedented level of support from progressives despite Markey’s foreign policy record well to the right of the majority of Democrats.
+Congressman Ed Markey’s senate campaign has received an unprecedented level of support from progressives, despite Markey’s foreign policy record well to the right of the majority of Democrats.

 Israel, Syria and the United States